shaggyrec/hardhat-smartcontract-lottery-ts/README.md

-# Hardhat Smartcontract Lottery (Raffle) Using TypeScript and latest version
+# Hardhat Smartcontract Lottery (Raffle) Using TypeScript and latest versions of everything

 ## Quickstart